grascii/grascii/docs/dictionary.rst

 Usage
 =====

-`python grascii.py build [-h] [-o OUTPUT] [-c] [-p] [-s] infiles [infiles ...]`
+.. describe:: grascii dictionary build [-h] [-o OUTPUT] [-c] [-p] [-s] infiles [infiles ...]

-`infiles`
+.. option:: <infiles>

   The dictionary source files to compile.

-`-h`, `--help`
+.. option:: -h, --help

-Prints a help message and exits.
+  Print a help message and exit.

-`-o`, `--output`
+.. option:: -o, --output

-Sets the directory in which compiled files will be output.
+  Set the directory in which compiled files will be output.
-Default:

-`-c`, `--clean`
+.. option:: -c, --clean

   Remove all files in the output directory before compiling.

-`-p`, `--parse`
+.. option:: -p, --parse

   During the build, all Grascii Strings will be attempted to be parsed to verify that it is a valid Grascii string.
 If the parse fails, an error will be reported, and the corresponding entry will not be included in the output.

-`-s`, `--spell`
+.. option:: -s, --spell

   During the build, all translations will be looked up in a dictionary to check the spelling/existence of the word.
 If the word is not found, a warning will be reported, but the corresponding entry will still be included in the output.

+.. option:: -k, --check-only

+  Only check the input.
+No output is generated.

+..
 Talk about word list and dictionaries.

 Warnings and Errors
 ===================